 The most important role in this step is that of the Technical Architect as she aims to describe the required functions and operations such as screen layout, business rules, database layouts for the system in detail and also provide the architectural plan down to the physical level.
 A system architecture is not only a product of requirements but equally a result of organizational goals, architect’s experience and her technical environment.

-System Design Document (includes System architecture): A system architecture is the structure of the components of a program or system, their interrelationships and the principles and guidelines governing their design and evolution over time.
+System design documents reflect a systems architecture, the structure of the components of a program or system, their interrelationships and the principles and guidelines governing their design and evolution over time.
 Relationships are both run-time and non run-time and hence architecture is also expressed in terms of components and connectors.
 A system architecture is not only a product of requirements but equally a result of organizational goals, the architect’s experience and her technical environment.
 The system design provides overall guidance on system functions, performance requirements, security requirements, platform characteristics and should comprise:

 - Business rules/application logic